EmmyVoita/EmmyVoita.github.io/_posts/2025-1-18-Unity-Screen-Space-Outlines.markdown

     <hr>
 </div>

 Outlines are a commonly used visual effect across many genres of games.
 They serve various purposes, from enhancing object readability and emphasizing interactable elements to contributing to stylized rendering such as cel shading.
-There are numerous ways to implement outlines, each with trade-offs in performance, flexibility and visual quality.
+There are numerous ways to implement outlines, each with trade-offs in performance,  flexibility, and visual quality.

 This project builds upon Robin Seibold's screen space outlines implementation **[3](#RSVideo)** **[4](#RSGithub)**, improving edge detection and incorporating anti-aliasing.
 Initially, I developed the project using Unity 2022.3.50f1 but encountered limitations with setting multiple render targets, which were essential for implementing a Temporal Anti-Aliasing (TAA) shader.
 To address these challenges and to learn features in the latest Unity versions, I transitioned to Unity 6.0 to use the Render Graph system.